webhookrelay/transponder-deployment/webhook-forwarding/README.md

 1. Create a new file `.env`
 2. Copy & paste contents of `.env.example` file to `.env` and change the details such as admin username, password API key (key has to remain UUID format) and secret.

+### TLS Configuration

 For TLS configuration you can choose between self-signed certificates and the ones provided by [Let's Encrypt](https://letsencrypt.org/).

+> For production instance, set CA_URL=https://acme-v02.api.letsencrypt.org/directory in your .env file.
+Although it's recommended to first try out your setup with staging CA so you don't hit Let's Encrypt rate limits.

-#### Let's Encrypt certificates
+#### Let's Encrypt certificates (TLS-ALPN challenge)

-Set this environment variable:
+TLS-ALPN challenge is nice to use with webhook forwarding because you don't need a wildcard cert and this method doesn't require 3rd credentials from a DNS provider.
+Transponder uses this method by default, so just set this environment variable:

 ```
 MANAGED_DOMAINS=your-domain.com
 ```

-By default, Transponder will try to retrieve certificates using TLS-ALPN challenge.
-Your server must therefore be reachable from the Internet.
+Your server must be reachable from the Internet (by Let's Encrypt server).

 ##### Using DNS challenge

-It is recommended to use DNS challenge.
+It is recommended to use DNS challenge when you need a wildcard cert **or** your server is not reachable from the public Internet.
 Transponder supports Cloudflare as a DNS challenge provider.
 To use it instead of the TLS-ALPN challenge, set these additional variables:

 ```
 CLOUDFLARE_EMAIL=your-cloudflare-account-email